Tainan: Kingdom of Tungning

 Koxinga (also known as Zheng Chenggong) was a Ming loyalist and chief commander of the Ming troops on the maritime front for the later emperors of the withering dynasty.
 In 1661, Koxinga attacked the Dutch colonists in Taiwan.
 After a nine-month siege, the Dutch Governor of Taiwan, Frederik Coyett, surrendered Fort Zeelandia to Koxinga on 1 February 1662.
 This effectively ended 38 years of Dutch rule on Taiwan.
-Koxinga then devoted himself to transforming Taiwan into a military base for loyalists who wanted to restore the Ming Dynasty.
+Koxinga then devoted himself to transforming Taiwan into a military base for loyalists who wanted to restore the Ming dynasty.

 Koxinga set about making Taiwan a base for the Ming loyalist movement.
 Fort Provintia was renamed Tungtu, and Fort Zeelandia became Anping.
 Koxinga set up military colonies on the surrounding plains to help feed his forces.
 Many suburbs surrounding Tainan City today include in their names "Ying", "Jia", and "Tian", all derived from this event.
 After the death of Koxinga in 1662, his son, Zheng Jing, changed the name of Dongdu to Dong Ning.
-His chief minister, Chen Yonghua, introduced Chinese bureaucracy, built the first Confucius temple on the island, and introduced the method of salt production to coastal areas.
+His chief minister, Chen Yonghua, introduced Chinese bureaucracy, built the first Confucian temple on the island, and introduced the method of salt production to coastal areas.
 The British were invited to set up a trading post in Anping to continue trade between Taiwan, Japan, and South East Asia.
 This helped to maintain the region as a center of trade.

 Qing dynasty

 The death of Zheng Jing in 1681 was followed by a struggle for succession.
 Seizing the advantage presented by the infighting, on July 17, 1683, Qing naval commander Shi Lang defeated the Tungning fleet in the Battle of Penghu.
 Two days later, Qing troops landed at Tungning and encountered little resistance.
 In 1684 the kingdom was incorporated into the Qing Empire as part of Fujian province, ending two decades of rule by the Zheng family.
 Taiwan Prefecture was established, with its prefectural seat Taiwanfu at modern-day Tainan.
+Taiwan County is also established as the first county of the Prefecture, located around the prefecture seat.

 In 1721, Chinese peasants and indigenous tribes rose in rebellion against Qing misrule.
 The rebels, led by Zhu Yigui, captured Tainan without a fight.
 Turmoil ensued as the rebels soon fought amongst themselves.
 It was only after a Qing army was dispatched from mainland China that order was restored.
 Zhu was captured and executed.
 As Qing law prohibited the building of city walls in Taiwan, Qing authorities decided to create a defensive boundary around the city by growing bamboo around the perimeter.
 After several further uprisings across the island, work on a city wall began in the late 1780s.

 A flood in 1823 brought rich silt from nearby rivers, which formed a widespread new fertile plain across the Taijiang bay area between Tainan and Anping.
 A canal system called Go-tiau-kang (五條港; Gō͘-tiâu-káng) was built to keep the port in Tainan functioning but prevented large ships from entering the bay.